FAQs: Financial/Good Standing

 Q. I faxed my quarterly financial report, annual check signer and annual chapter audit forms before the 8/15 deadline on 8/1, but my chapter’s Good Standing grid didn’t show "completed" until 8/3.
 Why?

 A. First, thank you for submitting your reports before the deadline!
-We encourage all chapters to submit their reports as soon as they area ready, rather than waiting for the deadline.
+We encourage all chapters to submit their reports as soon as they are ready, rather than waiting for the deadline.

-Second, all faxed reports and forms have to be reviewed, for completeness, before they are marked as "completed" on the Good Standing grid.
-Therefore, please allow 48-72 hours after submission of your financial reporting forms for your status to be updated on your Good Standing grid.
+Second, all faxed reports and forms have to be reviewed for completeness before they are marked as "completed" on the Good Standing grid.
+Therefore, please allow five business days after submission of your financial reporting forms for your status to be updated on your Good Standing grid.

 Q. If my chapter has completed any financial reporting forms ahead of the "due date" on the website, can I submit them?